SanskarModi22/WeatherApp/README.md

 ## Authentication

-Authentication within Nova Weather App is handled through Google Sign-In, using Firebase.
+Authentication within Weather App is handled through Google Sign-In, using Firebase.
 The project includes the following components to manage authentication states:

 - **Authentication Provider:**(auth_provider) Responsible for authentication methods and user information.